CyanCoding/Project-Tracker/README.md

 you can easily view each project's errors, feature suggestions, comments, time spent on the project, and percent complete!

+Head over to the [roadmap](https://github.com/CyanCoding/Project-Tracker/blob/master/ROADMAP.md) for information on future releases.

 ---
 ## Latest version:
 ### v1.0: